ordinals/ord/docs/content/hunting.md

 ### Transferring Ordinals

 `ord` does not yet support transferring specific ordinals.
-Currently, your best bet is to use `bitcoin-cli createrawtransaction`, `bitcoin-cli signrawtransactionwithwallet`, and `bitcoin-cli sendrawtransaction`, however, how to do so is complex and outside the scope of this guide.
+Currently, your best bet is to use the `bitcoin-cli` commands `createrawtransaction`, `signrawtransactionwithwallet`, and `sendrawtransaction`, however, how to do so is complex and outside the scope of this guide.